 A breath/blood/urine test AFTER a person has been arrested for DUI differs from a PBT refusal.
 Under Michigan’s Implied Consent Laws, if someone refuses a chemical test (breath test at the police station, blood or urine test) after he or she has been arrested for drunk driving in Michigan, this will lead to loss of your driving privileges for one year.
 If an officer filed a report with the Michigan Secretary of State that a driver refused a chemical test, the driver must appeal within 14-days of the arrest/refusal.

 If you fail to appeal to the Driver’s License Appeal Division or lose the appeal, the only option left for a Michigan driver is to appeal to circuit court on what is commonly referred to as a “Hardship Petition.”

 The DUI specialists with LEWIS & DICKSTEIN, P.L.L.C. handle alleged drunk driving charges throughout Michigan and regularly appear in Oakland County DUI-OWI, Macomb County DUI-OWI, Washtenaw County DUI-OWI, Wayne County DUI-OWI and Livingston County DUI-OWI.

 If you are charged with DUI Third Offense, that is a felony with a maximum possible prison sentence of 5 years in the Michigan Department of Corrections.
 This is commonly referred to as OWI 3rd or drunk driving third offense.
 There is a minimum sentence of 1 year in prison unless the judge orders probation with at least 30 days in jail.
-If you are charged with third offense DUI-OWI, Loren Dickstein and Randy Lewis will meet with you, without charge, and help you figure out your best defense.
+If you are charged with third offense DUI-OWI, the Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will meet with you, without charge, and help you figure out your best defense.